ECHE 589 - Machine Learning in Chemical Engineering

 | 2 | Week 2 | Overview of Machine Learning Fundamental concepts, branches of ML, and math review. | |

-| 3 | Week 3 | Regression Linear and nonlinear regression, gradient descent, and model evaluation. | |
+| 3 | Week 3 | Regression Linear and nonlinear regression, and model evaluation. | |

 | 4 | Week 4 | Feature Engineering and Model Selection Data representation, feature engineering, and model selection techniques. | |

-| 5 | Week 5 | Classification Logistic regression, decision boundaries, and multi-class classification. | |
+| 5 | Week 5 | Classification Logistic regression, support vector machines, random forests, and multi-class classification. | |

-| 6 | Week 6 | Neural Networks Fundamentals Introduction to neural networks, TensorFlow/Keras, and molecular featurization. | |
+| 6 | Week 6 | Neural Networks Fundamentals Introduction to neural networks, TensorFlow/Keras/PyTorch, and gradient descent. | |

 | 7 | Week 7 | Unsupervised Learning and Explainable AI Unsupervised methods, explainable AI, and best practices. | |